Rethinking STS and NLI in Large Language Models: Calibration under LLM

 \subsection{Predictive Confidence Estimation}

 A good confidence estimation is expected to truly reflect a model's uncertainty in predicting or making decisions.
-How to estimate predictive confidence for LLMs, in both black-box and white-box settings?
+We elaborate our approaches to estimating predictive confidence for LLMs, in both black-box and white-box settings below.

-\paragraph{Black-box LLMs} We generate K samples given an example, and then calculate the mean and standard deviation for STS and the empirical probability for NLI, similar to \citet{lin2023generate, kuhn2023semantic}, where they further incorporate the similarity between any two samples.
+\textbf{Black-box LLMs:} We generate $K$ samples given an example, and then calculate the mean and the standard deviation for STS and the empirical probability for NLI, similarly to \citet{lin2023generate, kuhn2023semantic}, but we skip their step of incorporating the similarity between any two samples, since we parse the label out of free-form responses.